 Millaa Millaa Falls

 Milla Milla is up in the Tablelands region.
-The falls are 18.3 m high and at it’s base there is a pool that’s good for swimming.
+The falls are 18.3 m high and at the base there is a pool that’s good for swimming.
 You can drive to Millaa Milla from Cairns in 1-2 hours, which by Australian standards, is just up the road.

 Lake Tinaroo is a man-made lake or reservoir ( they call them dams in Queensland) high on the Tablelands behind Cairns and it’s vast.
 You’ll find multiple places to swim, camp, kayak or enjoy other outdoor recreations around the lake.
 There is a rumour that somebody released a salt water crocodile up here and that it’s still alive, but there’s no evidence to support that.
 The water would probably be too cold for a salty to survive, I hope.

 The Blue Hole

 The Blue Hole is hidden away in the Daintree Rainforest, north of the little ferry over the Daintree river.
 You will have to ask a local for directions.
 There are rumours of crocodiles here and at one point it was closed to men as it is a traditional Aboriginal women’s place.
 I don’t know what the current situation is there.